theforeman/kafo/README.md

     -n, --name        NAME           your installer name
 ```

-Configuration file will be created by default template.
+The configuration file will be created by a default template.
 It's the configuration
-of you installer (so you can setup log level, path to puppet modules etc).
+of your installer (so you can setup the log level, path to puppet modules etc).
-On the other hand, answer file must be created manually.
-Answer file defines
+On the other hand, the answer file must be created manually.
+Answer files define
-which modules should be used and hold all values for puppet class parameters.
+which modules should be used and hold all values for the puppet class parameters.

 So for example to install foreman you want to